Actions for FE colleges and providers during the coronavirus outbreak

 - MindEd, which includes e-learning modules about young people’s mental health

-- the Association of College’s (AoC) coronavirus (COVID-19) resource hub, which includes advice for learners and staff
+- the Association of College’s (AoC) coronavirus (COVID-19) resource hub, which includes advice for students and staff

 - the Education and Training Foundation’s mental health and emotional wellbeing advice for FE staff

-- Education Support provide mental health and wellbeing support services to all education staff
+- Education Support provides mental health and wellbeing support services to all education staff

 - free apps available on the NHS App Store for mental health and wellbeing support

-Consider supporting learners with their mental health and wellbeing through:
+Consider supporting students with their mental health and wellbeing through:

 - encouraging young people to identify their own self-care strategies during this uncertain time - online resources can help with this

-- completing welfare checks at the start of each lesson to ensure that all learners are engaged and supported
+- completing welfare checks at the start of each lesson to ensure that all students are engaged and supported

 - delivering personal, social, health and economic (PHSE) lessons focused on topics including mental health awareness, healthy living and online safety

-- encouraging participation in sport, AOC Sport promotes and support sports in further education.
+- encouraging participation in sport - AOC Sport promotes and supports sports in further education

 We have produced guidance on isolation for residential educational settings.
 This applies to FE providers with residential accommodation and residential special colleges.
 It contains advice on how to manage self-isolation in such settings in the event of a confirmed or possible case.